 Who we are

-Mission: ArtBuilt is a solutions-focused nonprofit that builds new systems of support for artists based on access to affordable real estate, asset building and deeply reciprocal relationships with local communities.
+ArtBuilt is a solutions-focused nonprofit that builds new systems of support for artists based on access to affordable real estate, asset building and deeply reciprocal relationships with local communities.

 ArtBuilt supports arts and culture with programs serving artists, arts organizations, and the public.
 ArtBuilt focuses on financial stability and access to opportunity for artists, arts businesses, and organizations, and broader access to arts and culture for the public, particularly in immigrant communities, communities of color and low/moderate income neighborhoods.
 ArtBuilt creates affordable space rental and ownership opportunities for artists and cultural producers of all disciplines.